m-sezgin/ml-portfolio/revised-piece/README.md

 For this example, we will use the dataset from my introductory statistics final group project, which is a maternal health and infant outcome dataset called `babies.csv`.
-This data set contains information on the behavioral habits, education level, and physical characterists of mothers, fathers, and the birth weight of their babies as an outcome variable for infant health.
+This data set contains information on the behavioral habits, education level, and physical characteristics of mothers, fathers, and the birth weight of their babies as an outcome variable for infant health.
 This data set has many variables, of which we will only be using a few for the sake of conciseness and clarity.
 The variables we will be using